joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 Flat design has a tendency to take along with it not just the potentially distracting decoration but also the useful information that the more textured elements were conveying.

+## Delightful & Learnable

+Delightful apps usually come from marrying an idea about something people would really enjoy being able to do, but don’t imagine is possible, with a bright idea about how to use some new technology to accomplish it.

+One of the biggest problems with apps is that if they have more than a few features they may not be very easy to learn.
+That’s not to say that no one in the real world learns how to use it.
+It gets great reviews and is consistently a best seller.
+But I have to wonder how many people who bought it have never mastered it, or how many more sales they could make if it were easier to learn.

+There’s one more attribute that’s important: memorability.
+Once you’ve figured out how to use an app, will you remember how to use it the next time you try or will you have to start over again from scratch?

+## Usability testing on mobile devices